QuantEcon/python-lecture-sandpit.myst/lectures/lp_intro.md

 Python tells us that  the best investment strategy is:

-1. At the beginning of the first year, the mutual fund should buy   $\$24,927.75$ of the annuity.
+1. At the beginning of the first year, the mutual fund should buy $ \$24,927.75$ of the annuity.
 Its bank account balance should be $ \$75,072.25$.

-2. At the beginning of the second year, the mutual fund should buy $ \$ 50,000 $ of the corporate bond and keep invest in the annuity.
+2. At the beginning of the second year, the mutual fund should buy $ \$50,000 $ of the corporate bond and keep invest in the annuity.
 Its bank account balance should be $ \$ 4,648.83$.

-3. At the beginning of the third year, the mutual fund should borrow $ \$ 20,000$ from the bank and invest in the annuity.
+3. At the beginning of the third year, the mutual fund should borrow $ \$20,000$ from the bank and invest in the annuity.

 4. At the end of the third year, the mutual fund will get payouts from the annuity and corporate bond and repay its loan from the bank.
 At the end  it will own $ \$ $141018.24, so that it's total net  rate of return over the three periods is 41.02\%.

-+++

 ## Duality

-Associated with a  linear programming of form (1) with $m$ constraints and $n$ decision variables, there is an  **dual** linear programming problem that takes the form(Bertsimas & Tsitsiklis, 1997) :
+Associated with a  linear programming of form {eq}`linprog` with $m$ constraints and $n$ decision variables, there is an **dual** linear programming problem that takes the form(Bertsimas & Tsitsiklis, 1997):

 $$
 \begin{align*}